- open procedure performed to secure the airway via an incision in the cricothyroid membrane

 - Confirm ETT placement with ETCO2 (also adjunctive measures: auscultation, bilateral rise and fall of chest, fogging of tube and subsequent CXR)

-Scott Weingart teaching the knife-finger-bougie approach at smaccGOLD 2015 (this is also the preferred approach taught on the Critically Ill Airway course):
+Rich Levitan demonstrating the “knife-finger-bougie” emergency surgical airway technique (this is the preferred approach as taught on the Critically Ill Airway course):

 Andy Heard’s three step bougie-assisted cricothyroidotomy technique

-- This is similar to the ‘knife-finger-bougie’ technique described above, except the bougie is inserted alongside the vertically oritentated scalpel while it is in the airway, rather than the little finger
+- This is similar to the ‘knife-finger-bougie’ technique described above, except the bougie is inserted alongside the vertically orientated scalpel while it is in the airway, rather than the little finger

 - Make a 5-mm transverse incision through membrane and insert a gum elastic bougie into trachea alongside the vertically orientated scalpel